MuSiQue: Multihop Questions via Single-hop Question Composition: Empirical Findings

-\paragraph{Higher Human-Machine Gap.} As shown in the top two sections of Table~\ref{table:musiq-vs-others}, \dataans has a significantly higher human-model gap than the other datasets, for both answer and supporting paragraph identification.\footnote{Table~\ref{table:musiq-diff-hops} in the Appendix shows the performance of \mh models split by the number of hops required by the question in \data (2, 3, or 4 hops).} In fact, for both the other datasets, supporting paragraph identification has even surpassed human majority score, whereas for \dataans, there is 17 point gap.
-Additionally, \dataans has a $\sim$29 pt gap in answer-f1, whereas \hpqa and \twowiki have a gap of only 10 and 5, resp.
+Top two sections of Table~\ref{table:musiq-vs-others} show \ma has a significantly higher human-model gap (computed as Human Score minus best model score) than the other datasets, for both answer and supporting paragraph identification.
+In fact, for both the other datasets, supporting paragraph identification has even surpassed the human score, whereas for \ma, there is 14 pts gap.
+Additionally, \ma has a $\sim$27 pt gap in answer F1, whereas \hq and \tw have a gap of only 10 and 5, respectively.

-Note that the human-model gap further decreases for \hpqa and \twowiki if we use their full training dataset.
-Likewise for \dataans, as we'll show in Section~\ref{subsec:interesting-testbed}, adding auto-generated augmentation data also reduces the human-model gap.
-However, since these alterations result in datasets of different sizes and quality, they do not provide a useful comparison point.